r15hil/r15hil.github.io/docs/books/books.md

 📚 Born to Run: Christopher McDougall

-📚 The Psychology of Money: Morgan Housel

 📚 Dune: Frank Herbert

 📚 Guns, Germs and Steel: Jared Diamond

+✅ The Psychology of Money: Morgan Housel - April 2024 👌

 ✅ A Wizard of Earthsea: Ursula K. Le Guin - March 2024 👍